This post may contain affiliate links. Please read our disclosure policy.

 RELATED: Over 15 Easy Dessert Recipes For One

-If you’ve tried these vanilla cupcakes or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this small batch vanilla cupcake recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.

 Also, if you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see!